designengineered/asteroids_py/README.md

 ## 🔧 Implemented Features

 - **Setup Scripts & Global Command**: Implemented setup scripts for Windows (.bat) and macOS/Linux (.sh) to create a virtual environment, install required packages, and set up the game to run globally.
 Users can now start the game from anywhere using simple commands.

+- **Background Image with Adjustable Opacity**: Added a space-themed background image with adjustable opacity.
+Players can increase or decrease the background opacity using the Up and Down arrow keys.

+- **Game States**: Implemented different game states including a start menu, active gameplay, and a game over screen.
+This provides a more complete game loop and user experience.